-I was not informed about awarding Gandhi Peace Prize to Gita Press, says Leader of Opposition
+I was not informed about Gandhi Peace Prize being awarded to Gita Press: Leader of Opposition

-Congress MP Adhir Ranjan Chowdhury claimed that he had not been invited to any meeting of the jury despite being a member.
+Congress MP Adhir Ranjan Chowdhury claimed that he had not been invited to any meetings of the jury despite being a member.

 Congress MP Adhir Ranjan Chowdhury has alleged that he had been kept in the dark about the decision to award the Gandhi Peace Prize for 2021 to the Gita Press publishing house, The Indian Express reported on Wednesday.
 Chowdhury, the leader of the Opposition in the Lok Sabha, is a member of the jury that adjudicates the award.

-The Congress leader has claimed that he had not been informed about or invited to any meeting of the jury.
+The Congress leader has claimed that he had not been informed about or invited to any meetings of the jury.
 Chowdhury said that he came to know about the award to Gita Press through media reports.

 “This is nothing but the sheer autocratic attitude of this government, which has been very much explicit and evident in all their actions and reactions,” he told The Indian Express.